Battle of Svay Rieng: Battle

 By 29 April Task Force 315 had penetrated about 7km into Cambodia at the cost of only one wounded, but had killed nearly 50 PAVN and captured one prisoner.
-To the south Task Force 318 had experienced similar success, killing nearly 60 and capturing 5 while suffering only 6 wounded.
+To the south Task Force 318 had experienced similar success, killing nearly 60 and capturing five while suffering only six wounded.
 The following morning, the 315th continued the attack, killing 40 more and sustaining light casualties.
 Meanwhile, the RVNAF was pounding the PAVN with nearly 200 sorties, accounting for nearly 100 killed, destroying many storage and defensive positions and knocking out mortar and antiaircraft positions.
 As the threat to the 5th Division base in southern Svay Rieng became critical the PAVN was compelled to reduce the pressure on Long Khốt and concentrate on attempting to relieve the E-6 and 174th Regiments and logistical installations lying in the path of the ARVN armored thrusts.
 By the end of April, nearly 300 PAVN soldiers had been killed in ground combat, over 100 more had been killed by RVNAF air strikes, and 17 prisoners of war were in ARVN hands.
 On the other hand, the speed, audacity and superior air-ground coordination that characterized the attack had kept South Vietnamese casualties extremely low: only 21 killed and 64 wounded.
-In fact, success was so striking that General Thuần elected to extend the operation a few days.
+In fact, success was so striking that Thuần elected to extend the operation a few days.